 9. ALWAYS have a learners mentality!

-I had learned this from my dad at an early age.
-It’s so important to be the student in all aspects of life, even when you think you know something like the back of your hand.
+I learned this from my dad at an early age.
+It’s so important to be a student in all aspects of life, even when you think you know something like the back of your hand.
 There is more than one way to skin a cat.

 10. Work hard and play harder!